Inglorious: Inglorious II (2017–2018)

-New lineup, Ride to Nowhere, We Will Ride and Heroine (2018 - present)
+New lineup, Ride to Nowhere, We Will Ride and Heroine (2018 - 2023)

 In October 2018 Danny Dela Cruz, joined the band followed by Dan Stevens and Vinnie Colla in December 2018.
 The band's third album Ride to Nowhere was released on 25 January 2019.
 From January to December 2019, the new lineup toured in support of Ride to Nowhere.
 It was announced in early 2020 that the new lineup were scheduled to go into the studio to record their fourth album, but due to the COVID-19 pandemic, recording was delayed.
 They eventually recorded over the summer, and released the first single, "She Won't Let You Go", in November 2020, on the same day they announced the release date, track listing and info of their fourth album We Will Ride.
 The album was released on 12 February 2021.
 On 25 June 2021, the band announced a covers album titled Heroine with a scheduled release date of 10 September 2021.
 At the same time they announced the first single, a cover of Miley Cyrus' "Midnight Sky", which was released on 28 June 2021.
 The second single, a cover of Heart's song "Barracuda", was released on 28 July 2021.
 In late 2022 Phil Beaver left the band.
 In January 2023 Inglorious announced that they would be going on an indefinite hiatus.

+V (2023 - present)

+In February 2025 James and former bassist Colin Parkinson announced that they had been working together again on new material.
+The resulting album, titled V, was released on 6 June 2025, with guitarist Richard Shaw and drummer Henry Rogers completing the line-up.
+The album release was supported by a four date tour of England and Wales, with a performance at Steelhouse Festival to follow on 27 July 2025.